Docker Compose Quickstart#

 Diamond Light Source workstation#

-Setup a podman service and socket:
+Then set up the podman service and socket:

 systemctl enable --user podman.socket --now